aaustinoduor/StaffManager/README.md

 ## Contributing

-Contributions are highly welcome.Should one be interested,you are encouraged to fork the repository and submit a pull request for any farther developments or enhancements.
+Contributions are highly welcome.Should one be interested,one is encouraged to fork the repository and submit a pull request for any farther developments or enhancements.

 ## License